GeoRegionsEcosystem/GeoRegions.jl/docs/src/api/tables.md

-# API for Project-Handling in GeoRegions.jl
+# API for Tables in GeoRegions.jl

 ```@docs